jfraz027/Deep-Learning/README.md

 ### Step 1: Preprocess the Data

-Using your knowledge of Pandas and scikit-learn’s `StandardScaler()`, you’ll need to preprocess the dataset.
-This step prepares you for Step 2, where you'll compile, train, and evaluate the neural network model.
+Use Pandas and scikit-learn’s `StandardScaler()`, also preprocess the dataset.
+This step prepares the data for Step 2, where it'll undergo compile, train, and evaluate the neural network model.

-Using the information we have provided in the starter code, follow the instructions to complete the preprocessing steps.
+Utilize the starter code, follow the instructions to complete the preprocessing steps.

 1. Read in the charity_data.csv to a Pandas DataFrame, and be sure to identify the following in your dataset:
   * What variable(s) are the target(s) for your model?